AKuederle/AKuederle.github.io/posts/_posts/13-04-2015-Scientific-Python-NOW.md

 - use square parentheses ( [] ) with comma-separated indices to select specific elements. *[[2, 7]]*
 - use a comma (,) to separate multiple dimensions. *[2, 6]*

-Really try to understand how array slicing works.
+Really try to understand how array slicing works!
 It can greatly boost your productivity when working with complex data.

 Another handy thing to know is, how to generate some generic numpy arrays: